DataDevils/DataBootCamp/README.md

 ---

-## UNIT 3: How often is Jordan Lake exceeding water quality limits?
-(Focus: Data Interaction and Visualization)
+## UNIT 3: How often is Jordan Lake exceeding water quality limits?<br>(Focus: Data Interaction and Visualization)

 #### What you will learn: